Rydzyna: History

 In the Second Partition of Poland, in 1793, the town was annexed by Prussia.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw, and following its dissolution in 1815, it was reannexed by Prussia.
 In 1871, the town became part of Germany and was known as Reisen in German.
 Until 1887, Reisen belonged to the Fraustadt district in the Prussian Province of Posen.
 From 1887 to 1920, it was part of the Lissa district.
 According to the census of 1905, the town had a population of 1,123, of which 814 (72.5%) were Germans and 309 (27.5%) were Poles.
 After World War I, Poland regained independence as the Second Polish Republic, and then regained the town in accordance to the Treaty of Versailles.

 During the German invasion of Poland which started World War II in September 1939, the town was occupied by the Wehrmacht.
 It was annexed by Nazi Germany and was incorporated into the newly formed province of Reichsgau Wartheland.
 From October 1939 to February 1940, during the Intelligenzaktion, the Germans carried out mass executions of Poles from the Leszno County, including Rydzyna, in the forest near the town.
 In February 1940, the Germans arrested local Polish parish priest Aleksander Sterczewski, who was imprisoned in Rawicz, then deported to concentration camps and killed in Dachau (see Nazi persecution of the Catholic Church in Poland).
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.
 Towards the end of the war, the town was captured by the Red Army in the spring of 1945 and was restored to Poland.